weaviate/st-weaviate-connection/README.md

 All connector functionality can be found in the [`connection.py`](./st_weaviate_connection/connection.py) python file.
 Documentation about `st.connection` can be found [here](https://docs.streamlit.io/library/api-reference/connections/st.experimental_connection).

+## Demo app(s)

+### Magic Chat

+Magic Chat searches through Magic The Gathering cards with various search options, such as keyword, semantic and hybrid, and performs retrieval-augmented.
+The live demo is accessible through [Streamlit Community Cloud](https://weaviate-magic-chat.streamlit.app/).

+It was built using a previous version (0.0.1) of the Weaviate connector, and the code can be found in the [this repository](https://github.com/thomashacker/weaviate-magic-chat-demo/tree/main).

 ## 💖 Open Source Contribution